Genius2k21/11-Note-Taker/README.md

 # Note Taker

 ## Summary
-This simple note taking application allows you to save notes with a title and plain text.
-Powered by ExpressJS, the Note Taker app makes creating, viewing, and deleting notes a cinch!
+This app is designed to simply take notes.
+It allows you to save notes along with a title and plain text.
+It is powered by Express JS.
+The Note Taker App allows you to create, view and delete notes with ease.

 ## Prerequisites
 * [NodeJS](https://nodejs.org/)